AVO Lawyers Sydney NSW

 If a party is not present at the hearing the court may continue to hear the matter and make a decision, adjourn the hearing to a later date, issue a warrant for your arrest, issue a warrant for the applicants arrest or set an interim order until the next hearing date.

-How to get an AVO Lifted:
+How lawyers can help clients get an AVO Lifted:

 An application for an AVO involves the applicant to prove this based on a balance of probabilities.
-In such circumstances AVOs can be defended with the help of lawyers in the following ways:
+In such circumstances AVOs can be defended with the help of AVO lawyers Sydney in the following ways:

 - Showing that the applicant does not have reasonable grounds to fear the defendant